Skip to main content

 • A written lease that meets the requirements in the mobile home park law and is reasonable and fair

-• A copy of their lease upon request
+• A copy of your lease upon request

 • Not be discriminated against in the rental of a lot and the purchase or rental of a mobile home

-• Peaceful enjoyment of their home and the park
+• Peaceful enjoyment of your home and the park

-• Not have the park owner go onto their lot except between the hours of 7 AM and 7 PM with 12 hours notice and only for the reasons allowed in the law (with some exceptions)
+• Not have the park owner go on your lot except between the hours of 7 AM and 7 PM with 12 hours notice and only for the reasons allowed in the law (with some exceptions)

-• Sell or rent their mobile home to someone else in place with the park owner's permission.
-The park owner can't unreasonably withold permission
+• Sell or rent your mobile home to someone else in place with the park owner's permission.
+The park owner can't unreasonably withhold permission

-• Have their full security deposit returned within 14 days except for deductions allowed by law.
+• Have your full security deposit returned within 14 days except for deductions allowed by law.
 Any deductions must be itemized in writing by the park owner

 • Notice by Certified Mail before the park owner starts an eviction in court (in most cases)